The Honors Program at Ferris State University requires a separate application from the one you completed to attend Ferris.

 Students are required to live in an Honors hall if they are required to live on campus according to the residential life policy of the University.
 Typically, this means for the students' first year.
 Honors students are welcome to continue to live in our halls beyond the requirements of the university, but the Honors Residential Life Scholarship will no longer be available.
 Other incentives, such as the Sophomore, Junior and Senior Incentives, will be available for these students.

 The Honors office is not qualified to discuss specifics of financial aid, but certain is willing to help where we can.
 The basics of the automatic scholarship program Ferris offers, along with the Honors Residential Life Scholarship are available on the Honors Financial Aid page.

 For any further questions or concerns, please get in touch with the University's Financial Aid Office.

-Move-in day for Honors halls is typically the day before (Thursday) move-in day for the campus.
+Honors Move-in day / fun day for Honors halls is typically the day before (Thursday) move-in day for the campus.
 This gives the Honors Peer Mentors the opportunity to meet their mentees and engage in some leadership development exercises (as well as mixers) on what we call 'Fun Day'.